vasilakisfil/Introspected-REST/README.md

 Such problems that arise from the peculiarities of networks, like discovery and evolvability must be solved using machine-to-machine communication.

-`REST` model that solves such issues is an architectural style which is not tight to any spec, protocol or format of the aforementioned levels.
+REST model that solves such issues is an architectural style which is not tight to any spec, protocol or format of the aforementioned levels.

 > a RESTful API is just a website for users with a limited vocabulary (machine to machine interaction)
 >
 > --- Roy Fielding

-When Roy talks about `REST`, he mentions 5 crucial properties of `REST` model:
+When Roy talks about REST, he mentions 5 crucial properties of `REST` model:

 ### 4.1.
 Access methods have the same semantics for all resources
 > induces visible, scalable, available through layered system, cacheable, and shared caches